Bronislava Nijinska: Appraisals, critiques

 Nancy Van Norman Baer in her book on Nijinska writes, "Between 1911 and 1913, while [her brother] Nijinsky's fame continued to soar, Nijinska emerged as a strong and talented dancer."
-Author and critic Robert Greskovic describes a common understanding of her gifts, "Nowhere near the beauty and exemplar of her art that Pavlova and Spessivtseva were, Bronislava Nijinska (1891–1972) instead began to make her mark as a choreographer."
+Author and critic Robert Greskovic describes an all-too-common understanding of her gifts, "Nowhere near the beauty and exemplar of her art that Pavlova and Spessivtseva were, Bronislava Nijinska (1891–1972) instead began to make her mark as a choreographer."

-Nonetheless Nijinska must have truly excelled as a dancer.
+Yet Nijinska must have truly excelled as a dancer.
 When only a young student, her prowess on the dance floor had been recognized by top professionals.
 "If Marius Petipa patted her approvingly on the head and Enrico Cecchetti placed her, at age eight, front and center in his class between two prima ballerinas, she must have been good."
 Yet before the First World War her brother's legendary dance skills had overshadowed her own.
-Years later, however, the editor of The Dancing Times wrote of her at a 1921 Ballets Russes performance of The Sleeping Princess:
+The editor of The Dancing Times, however, wrote years later of her dancing in the 1921 London performance by Ballets Russes of The Sleeping Princess:

 Nijinska ... appeals to me as the most versatile dancer of the entire company.
 Her technique in her classical numbers is beyond reproach ... and her mime and personality in the demi-charactère dances are most convincing.

 An early signature of hers was a tough "virility".
-"Her own roles were packed with jumps and beats."
-Much later, in her prime, Nijinska crafted to combine her strength with an emotional touch "unexpectedly poignant".
+"Her own roles were packed with jumps and beats".
+In her prime, Nijinska crafted to combine her strength with an emotional touch "unexpectedly poignant".
 She liked the flow of movement on the stage.

 As a choreographer

 "In her lifetime Nijinska choreographed over seventy ballets, as well as dance sequences for numerous films, operas, and other stage productions."
 An annotated, chronological catalogue of her choreographies is presented by Nancy Van Norman Baer in her book on Nijinska.
-Her early experiences in choreographic arts involved the assistance given her brother Vaslav Nijinsky in his choreographic works for Ballets Russes.
-She had then tried out the initial stages of various steps created by him.
+Her early experiences in choreographic arts involved the assistance she gave her brother Vaslav Nijinsky in his choreographic works for Ballets Russes.
+She had then tried out on the dance floor the initial stages of various steps created by him.

+World War and Kiev

 During war and revolution, 1914–1921

 At the start of World War I, Nijinska and her husband and daughter, and her mother, were caught on the eastern side of the Eastern Front.
 Her brother Vaslav was on its western side, eventually in Austria.

 The Russian art world in the early twentieth century was often innovative and experimental.
 "Russian art before the October Revolution had held aloof from revolutionary Marxism."
 Thus the composer Igor Stravinsky distinguished clearly between the pre-war conservative fetters on art and the subsequent straitjacket eventually imposed by the Communist Party.
 For a few years following the war-born 1917 revolution, Russia was in chaos, and many artists managed to operate somewhat independently of Soviet politicians and their totalitarian ideals.